 For instance, the individual who lost a loved one might continue to grieve for a long time.
 If this grief continues, it may lead to congruent or situational depression because there is an obvious reason for the individual to be depressed.

 This, however, doesn’t mean congruent depression is good and should be embraced since it is just normal.
-It means instead that medical cure shouldn’t be sought after in such cases because instead of bringing cure, it might lead to more medical cases and even make the depressive condition more severe.
+It means, instead, that medical cure shouldn’t be sought in such cases because instead of bringing cure, medications might lead to more medical cases and even make the depressive condition more severe.